 This historical focus engages with other areas of strength: ethics (broadly construed to include both continental and analytic approaches, and to encompass such subfields as philosophy of law, political philosophy, and bioethics), philosophy of science (including logic and, especially, philosophy of biology), and philosophy of mind (including cognitive science).

 Many Toronto faculty working in these areas also study their history, and use that study to inform their contributions to contemporary debates; at the same time, our historians of philosophy benefit from and contribute to groundbreaking work in systematic philosophy.
 This integration of historical and systematic philosophy sets us apart from other top philosophy departments, where the history of philosophy is often segregated from the rest of the discipline.

-Our rei-campus department’s main offices are housed in the historic Jackman Humanities Institute (formerly known as the Medical Arts Building), one of Toronto’s finest examples of Georgian-influenced architecture.
+Our tri-campus department’s main offices, including the St. George undergraduate and graduate programs, are housed in the historic Jackman Humanities Institute (formerly known as the Medical Arts Building), one of Toronto’s finest examples of Georgian-influenced architecture.
 The Medical Arts Building, originally built in 1929, was acquired by the University of Toronto in 2002.
 In 2008, it was re-named the Jackman Humanities Building in recognition of the Honourable Henry N.R.
 Jackman‘s outstanding philanthropic support of the arts and humanities at the University of Toronto.